 It could even contain the police officer’s opinion about the cause of the accident and whether any citations were issued to other drivers who may have violated any driving laws.
 The police officer also will make sure to obtain all of the parties’ contact and insurance information.
 All of this information may be helpful to you in filing your car accident claim.

-When Should You Contact a Car Accident Attorney?
+When Should You Contact a Car Accident Lawyer?

 How Do You Determine Who Was at Fault in a Car Accident?